i-doit/knowledge-base/docs/en/i-doit-pro-add-ons/i-diary/update.md

+# i-diary: Update

-If you want to update your i-diary, you can download the newest version [here](https://login.i-doit.com/downloads/).
+If you want to update your i-diary, you can download the newest version [here](https://portal.i-doit.com).